 What is a Cryptocurrency Hard Fork?

 As stated earlier, forks are significant changes to a blockchain code.
-A hard fork leads to the blockchain being split into two different network that will coexistent independently of each other even though they’re both of the same originating code.
+A hard fork leads to the blockchain being split into two different networks that will coexist independently even though they’re both of the same originating code.

-A cryptocurrency hard fork refers to any blockchain protocol change or software upgrade that renders the old rules obsolete and switches to the use of new codebase.
+A cryptocurrency hard fork refers to any blockchain protocol change or software upgrade that renders the old rules obsolete and switches to a new codebase.

-Usually, this form of fork stems from disagreements among key members of the blockchain community who fails to come to a consensus on which specific direction the network should go.
+Usually, this form of fork stems from disagreements among critical blockchain community members who fail to come to a consensus on which specific direction the network should go.

-In the end, one faction of the community goes ahead to forcefully implement a controversial change of which the other faction will not approve and usually will elect to run with the previous code before the change.
+In the end, one faction of the community forces to implement a controversial change, which the other faction will not approve of and usually will elect to run with the previous code before the change.

-This leads to an old and a new version of the same blockchain that will henceforth operate independently of each other and even pursue extremely different goals and development programs in the future.
+This leads to an old and a new version of the identical blockchain that will henceforth operate independently of each other and even pursue significantly different goals and development programs in the future.

 Forks create an alternate version of the blockchain, leaving two blockchains to run simultaneously on different parts of the network, depending on which type of fork is happening.